The measurable Kesten theorem: Examples of Ramanujan graphs

 \begin{theorem} Let $G_{n}$ be an expander sequence of finite $d$-regular Cayley graphs with $\left\vert G_{n}\right\vert \rightarrow \infty $.
 Then there exists $H_{n}$ with $\left\vert H_{n}\right\vert \rightarrow \infty $ such that for all $n$, $H_{n}$ contains a loop and $G_{n}$ covers $H_{n}$.
 In particular, $\rho (H_{n})\leq \rho (G_{n})$. \end{theorem}

-\begin{proof} Let $F$ be the free group with the alphabet $S$ and let $K_{n}$ be the normal subgroup in $F$ such that $G_{n}=\mathrm{Cay} (F/K_{n},S)$.
+\begin{proof} Let $F$ be the free group with the alphabet $S$ and let $K_{n}$ be the normal subgroup in $F$ such that $G_{n}=\mathrm{Cay} (K_{n} \backslash F,S)$.
 Let $s\in S$ and let $F_{n}=\left\langle K_{n},s\right\rangle $ be the subgroup generated by $K_{n}$ and $s$.
-Let $H_{n}=\mathrm{Sch} (F/F_{n},S)$.
-Then the map between coset spaces $gK_{n}\mapsto gF_{n}$ is a covering map from $G_{n}$ to $H_{n}$, since $F_{n}$ contains $K_{n}$.
+Let $H_{n}=\mathrm{Sch} (F_{n}\backslash F,S)$.
+Then the map between coset spaces $K_{n}g\mapsto F_{n}g$ is a covering map from $G_{n}$ to $H_{n}$, since $F_{n}$ contains $K_{n}$.
 Every eigenvector of $H_{n}$ can be pulled back to be an eigenvector of $G_{n}$, which implies $\rho (H_{n})\leq \rho (G_{n})$.
-Also, $sF_{n}=F_{n}$, so $ H_{n}$ contains a loop.
+Also, $F_{n}s=F_{n}$, so $ H_{n}$ contains a loop.

 Assume now that when passing to a subsequence, $H_{n}$ has bounded size.
 Let $N$ be the intersection of the $K_{n}$.
-Since $F$ has only finitely many subgroups of a given index, $F/N$ has a cyclic subgroup of finite index, hence it is amenable.
-Now a subsequence of the $G_{n}$ locally converges to an infinite Cayley graph $G^{\prime }$ and $G^{\prime }$ is a quotient of $G$ , hence it is amenable as well.
-But then $G^{\prime }$ has a F\o lner sequence, which then can be also found in the finite sequence.
+Since $F$ has only finitely many subgroups of a given index, $N \langle s \rangle$ has finite index in $F$.
+Thus $N\backslash F$ has a cyclic subgroup of finite index, hence it is amenable.
+Now a subsequence of the $G_{n}$ locally converges to an infinite Cayley graph $G$ and $G$ is a quotient of $\mathrm{Cay} (N \backslash F,S)$ , hence it is amenable as well.
+But then $G$ has a F\o lner sequence, which then can be also found in the finite sequence.
 This implies that $G_{n}$ is not an expander family, a contradiction.
-So $\left\vert H_{n}\right\vert \rightarrow \infty $ as claimed. \end{proof}\
+So $\left\vert H_{n}\right\vert \rightarrow \infty $ as claimed. \end{proof}

-Note that this way we get only \emph{one} loop in $H_{n}$.
-The known Lubotzky-Philips-Sarnak construction does not allow us to push this further.
+Note that this proof only guarantees \emph{one} loop in $H_{n}$.
+The known Lubotzky-Philips-Sarnak construction does not allow us to create two loops by factoring out with two generators.
 For infinite graphs, the picture is very different.